dieghernan/chulapa-jekyll-sample/_posts/2012-03-15-layout-header-image-horizontal.md

 This post should display a **header image**, if the theme supports it.

-Non-square images can provide some unique styling issues.
+Hero images can provide some unique styling issues.

-This post tests a horizontal header image.
+This post tests a hero header image.